-(4) Training for Development of Work-Related Skills and Knowledge together with Ethics The Company realizes the significance of personnel development by encouraging staff at all levels to attend training courses; both in theory and in practice, along with occupational technique development courses of each business line and other courses which help enhance efficiency in work performance.
+(4) Training for Development of Work-Related Skills and Knowledge together with Ethics technique development courses of each business line and other courses which help enhance efficiency in work performance.
 Furthermore, the Company provides staff opportunity to propose any interesting and useful courses to the Company's consideration and approval, subject to the annual budget for staff training.
-The Company also gives priority to building of working environment and corporate culture to encourage all staff to participate in the Company's activities, help each other, and respect seniority and rights of one another, as well as promote awareness of the concepts and values of quality systems, which will strengthen relationships and unity among staff of the Company and its subsidiaries.
+Company also gives priority to building of working environment and corporate culture to encourage all staff to participate in the Company's activities, help each other, and respect seniority and rights of one another, as well as promote awareness of the concepts and values of quality systems, which will strengthen relationships and unity among staff of the Company and its subsidiaries.